flipperdevices/flipperzero-firmware/non_catalog_apps/ublox/README.md

 # ublox
 Flipper Zero app to read from a u-blox GPS over I2C.
-This used to be in my repository `flipped`, but got to be both large and good enough to merit its own repo.
-Furthermore, I really, truly fixed the awful memory leak that had been plaguing this app for months, so now feature development can continue.
+This app can display data, log a path to a KML file, and sync the Flipper's time to GPS time.

+This app used to reside in my "flipped" GitHub repository, but I made it much better and moved it here.